rosasun51/stats401-labs/README.md

 ---

-## 👤 About the Author

-**Ruisheng (Rosa) Sun**
-📧 rs689@duke.edu
-🎓 Duke University — STATS 401: Data Acquisition and Visualization

-> "I came for the statistics.
-I stayed for the CSS animations."

----

 ## 📜 License

 This is a coursework portfolio.
 Data sources:
+- **Lab requirements** * (Labs 1-10) - From a wonderful DKU course, STATS401, instructed by Professor Yucheng Jin (yj232@duke.edu)
 - **Books to Scrape** (Lab 3) — scraping practice site
 - **Synthetic data** (Labs 4–7) — generated for educational purposes
-- All code is original unless otherwise noted.
+- All code is original unless otherwise noted, from Ruisheng (Rosa) Sun (rs689@duke.edu)
+- 🎓 Duke University — STATS 401: Data Acquisition and Visualization

 ---